christianb93/ctOS/TESTING.md

 ## Debugging options

 If tests fail, we need a way to debug.
 Some emulators, like QEMU and Bochs, have the option to attach a debugger like gdb to them and debug the execution step by step.
-However, in my experience, other approaches are usually more efficient
+We will look at this at the end of the section, however, in my experience, other approaches are usually more efficient.

 First, there is the good old **printf-debugging** - add log statements to the code to see what is going on.
 QEMU and Bochs both offer a nice feature that supports this approach - all output written to a specific port (the debugging port 0xe9) is written to the standard output.
 I have used this a lot to be able to read output long after it has disappeared from the screen. ctOS offers some built in loglevels, see the file `params.c`.